Column Formatting in SharePoint Lists (Modern Experience)

 For simple case scenarios such as task management, document status tracking, and contact lists, I see this feature being highly beneficial to users.
 However, consider using Microsoft Power BI if you need a bit more control over more than 1–10 fields from your views that require complex conditional formatting.

 Here at NIFTIT, from Office 365 consulting to SharePoint solutions, we can handle projects of any size and difficulty.
-We follow industry standards and best practices to build world-class solutions. learn more about our services here!
+We follow industry standards and best practices to build world-class solutions.
+Learn more about our services here!